 The evening will feature two iconic American modern dances performed by Nimbus Dance: Charles Weidman’s 1936 masterwork, Lynchtown, and Pearl Primus’ renowned 1943 solo Strange Fruit.
 Both works explore race, violence and mob mentality, and illustrate the sociopolitical foundation of America’s early modern dance movement.

-The program will also include performances by OCC and PAA dance students, poetry and artwork by OCC students, and a discussion with artists from Nimbus Dance.
+The program will also include performances by OCC and PAA dance students and a discussion with artists from Nimbus Dance.

 About Nimbus Dance